applefreak/poyu.xyz/src/about.md

 Majored in Electronics Engineering, but loves to program the Web.
 IoT is my favorite subject now, so I get the best of two worlds.

-If you're interested in contacting me, feel free to shoot me an email: <me@poyu.xyz>.
+If you're interested in contacting me, feel free to [shoot me an email](mailto:me@poyu.xyz).